-Douglas Q. Barnett (b.
-1931) was the founder of Black Arts/West and instrumental in the development of theater in Seattle's African American community during the 1960s.
+Douglas Q. Barnett (1931-2019) was the founder of Black Arts/West and instrumental in the development of theater in Seattle's African American community during the 1960s.
 Black Arts/West opened on April 1, 1969, and was directed by Barnett until his resignation on July 31, 1973.
 This is Part 2 of his five-part history of Black Arts/West during his era and the flowering of African American theater and dance during those turbulent years.
 A complete list of the 32 plays produced during this period is included at the end of Part 5.

 The excitement and fervor of that first year with Central Area Motivation Program (CAMP) was tempered by the frustration of not having adequate rehearsal space for the drama component.
 The rear eastern section of the CAMP building was used for the dance department.
 We had obtained plans from Ruthanna Boris to build a "sprung floor" for the dancers.
 Being an old firehouse, it had a concrete floor, not good for the legs of dancers.
 We obtained a small grant and had the floor built along with a professional barre.
 The specifications were the same used at the New York City Ballet!

 The drama unit was forced to perform in a space immediately inside the front door of the building.
 Evening rehearsals were hampered because of meetings being held upstairs.
 Oftimes we were told to quiet down or leave, despite the fact we were a part of CAMP's 15 component program.
 In reality we were not held in very high esteem, and many questioned the validity of CAMP having a performing arts unit.
 A question mark hovered over the program and while it was never publicly stated, it was made clear that we were on a short track to make good quickly, or else!